whcsu/Optsubrasch/README.md

-# Optsubrasch
+# Optimal Subsampling for Rasch Model with Applications to Large-Scale Assessment Data

-Optimal Subsampling for Rasch Model
+Code for Optimal Subsampling for Rasch Model with Applications to Large-Scale Assessment Data, submitted.